richb-hanover/CeroWrtScripts/README.md

 Here's why that's important: If the data transfers do increase the latency/lag much, then other network activity, such as voice or video chat, gaming, and general network activity will also work poorly.
 Gamers will see this as lagging out when someone else uses the network.
 Skype and FaceTime will see dropouts or freezes.
 Latency is bad, and good routers will not allow it to happen.

 The betterspeedtest.sh script measures latency during file transfers.
-It can live in /usr/lib/sqm within CeroWrt.
+It can live in /usr/lib/CeroWrtScripts (or use git to clone the repository, as described above).
 To invoke it:

     sh betterspeedtest.sh [ -4 | -6 ] [ -H netperf-server ] [ -t duration ] [ -p host-to-ping ] [-n simultaneous-streams ]